saikolasani/BitmojiGAN/README.md

 # BitmojiGAN
 Generating Bitmoji images using Deep Convolutional GANs

-This project is meant to produce unique Bitmojis and Avatars not belonging to any one.
+This project is meant to generate unique Bitmojis and Avatars.

 The intended results should look like below: